bajoski34/shortner-service/README.md

 ## Possible Issues

-if any of the requests have your redirected back to the homepage, ensure you have the Accept header set to `application/json`.That way you can get request validation errors shown.
+if any of the requests have you redirected back to the homepage, ensure you have the Accept header set to `application/json`.That way you can get request validation errors shown.